ncbi/elastic-blast-docs/docs/source/quickstart-aws.rst

     elastic-blast submit --cfg BDQA.ini

-The :ref:`submit` command can take several minutes as it brings up cloud resources and downloads the BLAST database.
+The :ref:`submit` command can take a few minutes as it brings up cloud resources and downloads the BLAST database.

 You may also see an informational message about "awslimitchecker", which requires no action on your part.